 A LEED plaque proudly displayed in your building is a symbol of trust and instantly lets everyone know that your building is safe, sanitary, and sustainable.

 LEED (Leadership in Energy and Environmental Design) is the most widely used rating system for private and public buildings worldwide.
 A universally recognized symbol of a healthy, safe, clean, and sustainable building.
-A LEED certification shows people that you prioritize the health and wellbeing of your occupants, while also being thoughtful about the impact your building has on the environment.
+Improving your LEED score shows people that you prioritize the health and wellbeing of your occupants, while also being thoughtful about the impact your building has on the environment.
 Still, as an extra incentive, there are economic benefits for you to get your building LEED-certified:

 - Lower vacancy rates in LEED-certified buildings versus non-green properties